fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 * The MDD MAY modify any header extension appearing after the OHB.

-* Apply the outer encryption transform to the packet
+* Apply the outer encryption transform to the packet.
+If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer transform.

 ## Decrypting a Packet